unicef/etools/docs/feature-flags.rst

 API
 ---

-The API for feature flags is read-only, and is available at ``/api/v2/environment/flags/`` .
-An authenticated GET request to that URL will return a JSON object with a single ``active_flags`` key whose value will be a list of the Flag names that are active for that request.
+The API for feature flags and switches is read-only, and is available at ``/api/v2/environment/flags/`` .
+An authenticated GET request to that URL will return a JSON object with a single ``active_flags`` key whose value will be a list of the Flag names and Switch names that are active for that request.
 It is up to the caller to do something useful with the result.

 Example result::

     {"active_flags":["can_view_t2f","can_access_whizbang_feature"]}

+Note that this single API returns all active Flags and Switches.
+It never returns duplicate values, so if a flag and a switch have the same name, the caller will not be able to differentiate between them.
+If you make the choice to use the same name for a Flag and for a Switch, be sure to set the 'countries' list identically, otherwise you will have confusing results.

 A/B Testing
 -----------